zakrywilson/abstractive-summarization/README.md

 2. `cd /path/to/abstractive-summarization-master`
 3. `> ./setup [path-to-target-directory]`
     1. Project will moved to the target directory.
+    If no target directory is specified, project is installed in working directory.
     2. Stanford JARs will be downloaded into `lib` directory.
 4. `> ./demo`